Rain City Music

 We'll be keeping things simple as before and have more of a focus on training products.
-And it has already begun, we've filmed our first of many Sitar instruction DVD's with Tabla soon to follow.
 There are many people interested in Indian Classical Music who may have had some basic exposure but cannot continue lessons due to distance or other reasons.
 With this in mind we felt compelled to work on instructional DVD's, we had been discussing it since even before the first site I started.
-Finally, years later, things have fallen in place and we hope to have a large number of offerings over the next decade.
+Finally, years later, things have fallen in place and we now have a large number of offerings!

 ~ Lars Jacobsen ~